 That's not where the impacts of being overweight or obese end.
 More people who have obesity are anxious or depressed or deal with other mental disorders than people of a normal weight.
 And according to at least one study, obese adults are 29 percent more likely to say they lack purpose in life than non-obese adults.

-Admittedly, it's not as easy to place a price on some of these health issues and problems as it is to put one on a specific surgical procedure.
+It's not as easy to place a price on these health issues as it is to on specific surgical procedures.
 Overall, though, it's clear that obesity and obesity-related conditions cost both Americans and their insurers a lot of money annually.

 How much?
 The Harvard T.H.
 Chan School of Public Health suggests the answer is "billions of dollars a year."
 Another estimate puts the cost at $190 billion in 2005 dollars.
 That same study found the average annual medical costs for an obese adult to be $1,429 higher than those of someone with a healthy weight.

-Don't worry, if you, your spouse, or a dependent child are overweight or obese and need surgery, medicine, or counseling as a result, you probably won't have to pay for all of it if you have health insurance.
+Don't worry, if you, your spouse, or a dependent child are overweight or obese and need surgery, medicine, or counseling.
+You probably won't have to pay for all of it if you have health insurance.

 That's because most health plans now cover at least some, if not all, of those weight-loss treatments and services.

 You can thank the Affordable Care Act (also known as the ACA and Obamacare) for that, by the way.